DayZedAndConfused762/DayZedAndConfusedServer/Bitterroot/README.md

 <!-- ------------------------------ Intro Start ------------------------------ -->

-# Namalsk Server Files
+# Bitterroot Server Files

-Files for the DayZed And Confused Namalsk Server
+Files for the DayZed And Confused Bitterroot Server

 <!-- ------------------------------ Intro End ------------------------------ -->